Aptimex/QRSpool/README.md

 ```

 ### Frontend Usage
-Navigate to https://TODO/settings.html on your smartphone.
+Navigate to https://aptimex.github.io/QRSpool/settings.html on your smartphone.

 Fill out the connection info for your backend server, save it, and validate it.
 You only need to do this once.

 Go to the Scan tab and grant access to your camera.

+> [!TIP]
+> In my own testing, toggling the phone's camera LED (torch) only worked in Chrome, not Firefox.

 Scan a properly-formatted QR code and select a slot to apply it to.

 ### Frontend Local Hosting
-Use any webserver of your choice to host the TODO folder.
+Use any webserver of your choice to host the `client` folder.
 For example, `python3 -m http.server` provides a quick and easy development server for testing.

+If you want fully-offline local hosting, you'll need to replace the Bootstrap (CSS and Javascript) and jsQR CDN references on each page with references to local copies of those library files that you download.

 ## QR Code Data Format
-This uses the [OpenSpool protocol data format](https://openspool.io/rfid.html), modified for minimal size to allow the QR Code to be as small and compact as possible.
+This project uses the [OpenSpool protocol data format](https://openspool.io/rfid.html), modified for minimal size to allow the QR Code to be as small and compact as possible.
 OpenSpool currently defines a JSON format with 6 values:
 - protocol
 - version
 - type